 - Asian and white women, especially, received pressure to withdraw from the workplace after having children.

 - Asian women were most likely to be pushed to perform a stereotypically feminine role in the office, followed by white and then Latina women.
 Black women rarely reported this.

 - Latina and white women were most likely to feel supported by other women in the workforce; Black women the least.

 - And almost half of Black and Latina women had been mistaken for janitors or administrative assistants, compared to a third of white women and a quarter of Asian women.

-The study, by law professor Joan Williams and two colleagues, can be found here.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+The study, by law professor Joan Williams and two colleagues, can be found here.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.